redanthrax/redanthrax/README.md

 ### Hi there, I'm Gary - aka [redanthrax][website]

-## I'm a Cloud Engineer and Developer
+## I'm a Cloud Engineer, MSP Member, and Developer

 ---